The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 To learn more, watch this video.

-The law states, the audio-visual recording must contain “all the interactions between the notary public and the remotely located individual.”
-Some vendors are also including the Knowledge Based Authentication and Identification verification that takes place before the notarization takes place.
+RULONA states, the audio-visual recording must contain “all interactions between the notary public and the remotely located individual.”

 The customer needs to have a camera, microphone and internet access that allows them to communicate with the notary in real time.